adamdharrington/hot-tip/README.md

 a development environment.
 Check out the source code and follow the instructions in the examples directory to run them locally.

-## Why HotTip?
+## Why Hot-Tip?

 We weren't happy with tooltip solutions that looked like react components but under the cover used the DOM api directly (or heaven forbid jQuery).

-HotTip
+### Hot-Tip:

 - Using React?
-HotTip's only dependencies are react, react-dom & prop-types
+Hot-Tip's only dependencies are React, React-Dom & Prop-Types
-- HotTip uses the context api and React synthetic events so it is as fast as you app and never gets out of sync with the DOM (no more orphaned tooltips)
+- Hot-Tip uses the context api and React synthetic events so it is as fast as you app and never gets out of sync with the DOM (no more orphaned tooltips)
 - Tooltips are accessible and AAA compliant out of the box
-- HotTip does only one thing, it positions and displays tooltips
+- Hot-Tip does only one thing, it positions and displays tooltips
-- Positioning is responsive, if you're close to frame boundaries HotTip responds in a predictable way (see examples)
+- Positioning is responsive, if you're close to frame boundaries Hot-Tip responds in a predictable way (see examples)
-- HotTip bundles in at about 40kb (10kb compressed)
+- Hot-Tip bundles in at about 40kb (10kb compressed)

 ## Licence & Contribute

-HotTip is on an MIT licence so it can be used anywhere with almost no restrictions.
+Hot-Tip is on an MIT licence so it can be used anywhere with almost no restrictions.

 To contribute please read the [CONTRIBUTING](CONTRIBUTING.md) file.